KasperKnop/WEB1/docs/index.md

 ### Knowledge

-After completing the course, students will be able to:
+You will gain the knowledge to:

 -   Describe the fundamental principles of the web infrastructure.
 -   Understand the roles of HTML, CSS, and JavaScript in web development.